-- A. Verify MODE is set to: HEAT (HEA); then, depending on which body of water is to be heated, use the POOL / SPA selector key to select POOL or SPA. - B. Position water valves to flow water from the pool or spa, through the heater, and back to the pool or spa. - C. Start the water pump; the fan will start, and after 4-minute time delay the unit will begin heating.
+- A. Verify MODE is set to: HEAT (HEA); then, depending on which body of water is to be heated, use the POOL / SPA selector key to select POOL or SPA. - B. Position external water valves appropriately to flow water to & from the body of water and through the heater. - C. Start the water pump; the fan will start, and within 4-minutes (depending on the status of the controller's internal time delay) the unit will begin heating.
 The selected body of water will be brought to temperature and maintained per the setting determined previously in: "Set the Heater Controls." - D. In operation, whenever the actual (displayed) water temperature falls below the desired set point, after an initial time delay of 4-minutes, the unit will begin heating.

 Note: The heater controller incorporates an anti-short cycle time delay.
-Should operation be interrupted, compressor restart will be delayed by approximately 4-minutes.
+Should operation be interrupted, restart will be delayed by approximately 4-minutes.